 Funded defined benefit plans

-2018 % 2017 %
+2019 % 2018 %

 Asset category

-Equity securities 46 47
+Equity securities 48 46

-Debt instruments 27 29
+Debt instruments 29 27

-Real estate 14 13
+Real estate 13 14

-Other assets 13 11
+Other assets 10 13

 100 100

 In the table above, all asset classes aside from the cash portion representing 3% of the portfolio have quoted prices in active markets.
-The accrued benefit obligation and plan assets of all four defined benefit plans were actuarially measured for accounting purposes as of December 31, 2018.
-The effective date of the last actuarial valuation reports for funding purposes was December 31, 2015 and the effective date of the next required actuarial valuation report for funding purposes will be December 31, 2018.
+The accrued benefit obligation and plan assets of all four defined benefit plans were actuarially measured for accounting purposes as of December 31, 2019.
+The effective date of the last actuarial valuation reports for funding purposes was December 31, 2018 and the effective date of the next required actuarial valuation report for funding purposes will be December 31, 2021.

-The December 31, 2015 actuarial valuations for the funded plans indicated a going concern unfunded liability of \$788 and a solvency deficiency of \$4,191.
-This deficit is targeted to be financed over time through increased contributions.
-The pension regulator has determined the period during which the solvency deficit must be funded.
-As approved by the regulator, the plan solvency deficit is expected to be funded by December 2025.
-The Credit Union paid \$1,091 (2017 - \$1,115) for employer contributions to the funded plans in fiscal year 2018.
-As a result of the valuation, the employer contribution rates were determined to be a flat dollar amount of \$600 per annum effective January 1, 2017 rather than a percentage of payroll.
-Prior to January 1, 2017, the employer contribution rates were 14.0% - 22.4% per annum depending on the plan holder's age, based on the pensionable earnings of the respective participating employees, which is a combined contribution rate covering current service costs and solvency deficit funding.
+The December 31, 2018 actuarial valuations for the funded plans indicated a going concern excess of \$1,253 (2015 - unfunded liability of \$788) and a solvency excess of \$156 (2015 - solvency deficiency of \$542).
+Deficits are targeted to be financed over time through increased contributions.
+The pension regulator has determined the period during which a solvency deficit must be funded.
+As approved by the regulator, the plan solvency deficit is expected to be funded by December 2026.
+The Credit Union paid \$1,040 (2018 - \$1,121) for employer contributions to the funded plans in fiscal year 2019.
+As a result of the valuation, the employer contribution rates were determined to be a combination of a flat dollar amount of \$384 (2018 - \$600) per annum effective January 1, 2020 to fund the solvency deficit in addition to a contribution to fund current service costs which is based on a percentage of pensionable earnings of the respective participating employees ranging from 8.1% - 15.8% per annum depending on the plan holder's age.